 Equipment deliveries to a major farm show are being impractically restricted in the heart of farm country, say trucking companies.

-Over-dimensional truckloads of farm machinery destined for Canada’s Farm Progress Show in Regina were being grouped into four-truck convoys early and late in the day.
+Over-dimensional truckloads of farm machinery destined for Canada’s Farm Progress Show on Regina’s exhibition grounds were being grouped into four-truck convoys early and late in the day.
 Some trucking companies feel the new enforcement of existing city rules are impractical and not as widely known as necessary.

 Highway repairs, a new warehousing project and football stadium construction might be causing more thorough enforcement of municipal traffic laws for movement of farm equipment in the city, say officials.

 However, show staff say the City of Regina has long had rules about over-sized truckloads moving on city streets.
 Prairie farm equipment, much of which exceeds 12 feet wide or 82 feet long, can often be seen moving through the Saskatchewan capital during the growing season without a police escort.

 “I am sure it happens, but the rules have been there a long time and we made sure to remind all of our exhibitors about them,” said Ken Taylor, a director of the exhibition park that hosts the show.